 Prof. Alex de Waal regularly teaches a course on Conflict in Africa at the Fletcher School, Tufts University.
 During this course, students should gain a deeper understanding of the nature of contemporary violent conflict in Africa.
 Students will be expected to master the key theoretical approaches to violence in Africa, and to become familiar with a number of important case studies.
 The focus is on the origins and nature of violence, rather than policy responses and solutions.
 The course is inter-disciplinary and involves readings in political science, international relations, and social anthropology, while also touching on economics, environmental studies, and history.

 Bridget Conley is the Research Director of the World Peace Foundation and Assistant Research Professor at The Fletcher School.
 At WPF, she is the lead researcher on the Mass Atrocities program, and editor of How Mass Atrocities End: Studies from Guatemala, Burundi, Indonesia, the Sudans, Bosnia-Herzegovina, and Iraq (Cambridge University Press 2016).
 She has published on issues related to the 1992 – 1995 war in Bosnia, mass atrocities and genocide, and how museums can engage on human rights issues.
 She previously worked as Research Director for the U.S. Holocaust Memorial Museum’s Committee on Conscience, where she led the Museum’s research and projects on contemporary threats of genocide, including curating an exhibition, From Memory to Action: Meeting the Challenge of Genocide Today.
 She received a PhD in Comparative Literature from Binghamton University in 2001.
+Dr. Conley is a member of the International Panel on Exiting Violence (IPEV) as part of the working group, The Role of History and Memory in Exiting Extreme and Mass Violence: Comparative Lessons put together by Foundation Maison des sciences de l’homme (FMSH).

 Prof. Bridget Conley regularly teaches a Spring course on Understanding Mass Atrocities.
 The study and development of policy related to “genocide” and mass atrocities are highly contested in terms of the universe of cases, key definitions, and thresholds of violence that should trigger action.
 This course provides an overview of the debates by introducing the key concepts, contexts and policies related to mass atrocities.
 Beginning with the introduction of the term “genocide,” we will explore a range of terminologies and frameworks for defining and explaining mass violence against civilians.